-To record and perfect the registration of a lease, the following basic documentation is required (assuming the aircraft has already been registered in accordance with question 8):
+To record and perfect the registration of a lease, the following basic documentation is required (assuming that the aircraft has already been registered):

-· a notarised and apostilled lease agreement;

-• a petition by the lessor or owner to the chairperson of the board of directors of ANAC, applying for lease registration; and

-• a notarised and apostilled power of attorney enabling a local counsel (or other appropriate representative) to sign the above-mentioned petition on behalf of the lessor and proceed with the filing for the lease registration.
+- · a notarised and apostilled lease agreement; - a petition by the lessor or owner to the chair of the board of directors of ANAC applying for lease registration; and - a notarised and apostilled power of attorney enabling a local counsel (or another appropriate representative) to sign the above-mentioned petition on behalf of the lessor and proceed with the filing for the lease registration.

-The registration of a lease, by itself, if the aircraft is already registered, does not have any cost, and the corresponding certificate issued to evidence the registration of the lease interests is also obtained without any additional cost.
+The registration of a lease, by itself, if the aircraft is already registered, does not have any cost and the corresponding certificate issued to evidence the registration of the lease interests is also obtained without any additional cost.